golemfactory/golem-architecture/gaps/gap-draft_experimental_features/gap-draft_experimental_features.md

 They will be developed in separation on protocol level, what will allow to break compatibility often and make iterative changes.
-Each new version will cooperate only with other Nodes implementing exactly the same version. **Experimental Features** can be dropped at any time, but it is not allowed to break any of existing **Stable Features**.
+Each new version will cooperate only with other Nodes implementing exactly the same version. **Experimental Features** can be dropped at any time, but they are not allowed to break any of existing **Stable Features**.

 Every feature should begin its lifetime as experimental.
 After feature proved its business and UX value, it can be upgraded to **Stable Feature**. **Stable Feature** should keep backward compatibility according to [Golem Compatibility Policy](https://handbook.golem.network/see-also/compatibility-policy).

+#### Phases of feature development

+- Development version (PoC)
+- MVP release
+- Iterating over released feature
+- Upgrade to stable version

 Before upgrading feature, following things should be considered or taken care of:
 - Backward compatibility with previous versions of protocol (and potential interactions/collisions)